earlbingham/FlexionCodeReview/README.md

 # Otherwise, if a teacher wants to use the application on the command line, they can use the scripts provided
 # in the FlexionCodeReview/tests directory
+tests/addStudentResponseCorrect - will generate a new student response that will have correct output value

+tests/addStudentResponseIncorrect - will generate a new student response that will have incorrect output value

+tests/addStudentResponseInvalid - will generate a new student response that will have incorrect output value

+tests/getStudentResponses - will get all the current student responses stored in the application

 ```